 Parents are responsible for the behavior of their children in the library, whether the parent is present or not.

 If a child is left unattended, staff will attempt to contact a parent.
-If a parent is not available, the police may be contacted.
+If a parent is not available, the police will be contacted.

 Disruptive children, attended or unattended, may be asked to leave the library after one verbal warning.